 Fiddlehead Farm is an award winning, farm and micro-jammery in the amazing little town of Pittsboro NC.

-We've been growing on our little plot of land since 2007 and in 2011 started selling our vegetables, eggs and herbs plus enough bread and baked goods to fill out our table at the Chatham Mills Farmers Market.
+We've been growing on our little plot of land since 2007 and in 2011 started selling our vegetables, eggs and herbs, plus enough bread and baked goods to fill out our table, at the Chatham Mills Farmers Market.
 Over the years we've added preserves, hot sauces and finishing salts to our lineup.
-It turns out they were the main reason people were coming to see us at market, and everything we were growing was going straight into our products!

 Nowadays we're still growing produce, but we're also making lots of preserves, finishing salts and sauces inspired by what's in season, at market, and growing in our garden.
 Making our products in small batches and using the best possible local/organic ingredients is the most important thing we can do and it brings us great joy.
 There is a lot of hard work and love in each jar, so much love in fact, that we were a Good Food Award finalist for our Blueberry & Cinnamon Basil Jam in 2016, our Blueberry Hibiscus Jam in 2017 and in 2018 we were winners for our Roasted Strawberry Preserves!

 Much of what we do at Fiddlehead Farm comes out of our own desire to feed our family really well, and to treat the earth with the respect it deserves.
 We use the same love, care and very exacting standards for the food we grow, prepare and sell to the public.